Christmas recipes with a twist, are here! Deck the kitchen with food and more food. Fa-la-la-la-la, la-la-la-la!

 Hate him or love him, Gordon Ramsay knows what he’s doing when it comes to Beef Wellington.
 Known to many as his greatest dish, Ramsay’s version of the classic steak dish is everything you would expect from the perfect Beef Wellington – light, crisp and golden on the outside, with a succulent medium-rare beef tenderloin in the center.
 Yummy.

 As the be-all-end-all to decadent roasts and as an absolute classic, this recipe is guaranteed to be the show-stopping centerpiece on your Christmas table.
+This is one of the best Fabulous Christmas Recipes you’ll ever know.

 - 2 x 400g beef fillets